trigram-mrp/fractureiser/docs/users.md

 #### Is CurseForge hacked?
 CurseForge itself is not compromised, only individual users.
 This is not a CurseForge problem, they just happened to the be place this happened in.
+CurseForge have also [posted an article](https://support.curseforge.com/en/support/solutions/articles/9000228509-june-2023-infected-mods-detection-tool/) describing the situation from their end and are working on deploying countermeasures.

 #### Is Modrinth okay?
 Modrinth has ran a full scan of the last 10 months of uploads and no infected projects were found.